amarillonmc/NemoCards/README.md

 - More cards from HTUD
 - Cards from FUIP and NCNL packs

-651 cards in total as of 210418
+695 cards in total as of 210716

 Credits to scripters:
-人形, AlphaKretin, Nanahira, Lyris, real_scl, justfish, RAIKAI, T and more
+人形, AlphaKretin, Nanahira, Lyris, real_scl, justfish, RAIKAI, 静静, T and more